Beliavsky/Fortran-code-on-GitHub/README.md

 [adjac](https://github.com/pv/adjac): automatic differentiation for generating sparse Jacobians, using Fortran 95 and operator overloading, by Pauli Virtanen

+[Audito](https://github.com/Michel-Heinz/Audito): automatic differentiation tool for Fortran, by Michel V. Heinz.
+The mathematical operators have been overloaded to work with the newly defined types, which include not only the function value, but also the gradient, Hessian and Laplacian.

 [autodiff](https://github.com/sgeard/autodiff): automatic differentiation for up to 4th derivatives, by Simon Geard

 [Auto-Diff](https://github.com/zoziha/Auto-Diff): implementation in Modern Fortran of backward mode automatic differentiation, by zoziha